 Do note that Synology C2 Backup is designed to be used as just that, a backup target.
 Some cloud storage options may have special features that C2 doesn’t but in my research, those features aren’t really backup focus and can be replicated or closely matched by using Synology’s Drive application.

-One of the major differences between Plan 1 and Plan 2 is the frequency at which your backup task can be ran.
-With the Plan 1 option you can only run the backup task on a daily basis.
-With the Plan 2 option this is upgraded and you can run your C2 backup task on a hourly basis!
-Depending on how frequent you want to run your backups this may be a deciding factor and is something that doesn't come into play with other options on the market.
-I'm sure this is put into place to minimize bandwidth of the cheaper plans which is why they're able to offer these options for such low cost.
+One of the major differences between Plan 1 and Plan 2 is the frequency at which your backup task can be run.
+With the Plan 1 option, you can only run the backup task on a daily basis.
+With the Plan 2 option, this is upgraded and you can run your C2 backup task on an hourly basis!
+Depending on how frequent you want to run your backups this may be a deciding factor and is something that doesn’t come into play with other options on the market.
+I’m sure this is put into place to minimize bandwidth of the cheaper plans which is why they’re able to offer these options for such low cost.

-There is solution if you don't need to backup a large volume of data.
-With the Plan 1 option you can still have multiple Hyper Backup Tasks.
-For instance if you wanted 4 backups throughout the day, you can simply create backup tasks and have these scheduled periodically throughout the day.
-Do keep in mind this would require 4x the data allotment but if you only needed to backup 50 GB of important files you would still fall under the 300 GB option!
+There is a solution if you don’t need to back up a large volume of data.
+With the Plan 1 option, you can still have multiple Hyper Backup Tasks.
+For instance, if you wanted 4 backups throughout the day, you can simply create backup tasks and have these scheduled periodically throughout the day.
+Do keep in mind this would require 4x the data allotment but if you only needed to back up 50 GB of important files you would still fall under the 300 GB option!